Books for Education

 If diabetes or cancer does not get you then around the corner are Alzheimer's, Dementia, MS, and Parkinson's.

 All diseases seem to have inflammation in common.
 So finding those inflammation "triggers" in dementia, which seem to be shared by developing Insulin Resistance and having an unhealthy "shop talk" between your gut microbiome and your brain, can increase your risk of developing dementia.
+After all, Dementia isn't called Diabetes III for nothing!

 We Americans want a "quick, easy fix" but this disease has none.
 The drugs that have been developed to make that possible don't work.
-The 7 minute office visit just won't even begin to touch the discourse this disease will mandate.
+The 7-minute office visit just won't even begin to touch the discourse this disease will mandate.
 The "Sugar Addiction" and "Processed food consumption" in our society seems just as concerning as the "Opioid Crisis" and perhaps more deadly.

 Being a physician, having walked through this with my mother, my patient's parents, I have learned that it is never too late to change.
 So, let's start.